 “But what if they don’t?”

 “You need to keep in mind that our way of life depends on access to raw materials,” Hal emphasized, “so we need a strong presence where they are or we’ll turn into a third world nation.
 You wouldn’t want that, would you?”

 Jason thought some more.
 “So that’s what this is all about?”

 “Well, it’s always been that way.”

 “We do,” Hal insisted.
 “But sometimes you have to tell little white lies to keep the masses on board, especially when it’s time to go to a hot spot, take charge, straighten the whole mess out, put everyone back in their place, and restore order.
 That’s how things get done.”

 Jason looked down an avenue they were crossing and in the distance saw the building where his last job was.
 “Since when?”

-American way, but when the shit goes down, you don’t want to be caught on the wrong side.”
+“Okay, I see what you’re getting at.
+Everyone has a right to their own opinion, that’s the American way, but when the shit goes down and the battle lines are drawn, you don’t want to be caught on the wrong side.”

-Jason then remembered his plans for the upcoming weekend with Christine and some friends, as well as some people from their new neighborhood.
-Something to look forward to, he thought happily.
+Jason then remembered his plans for the upcoming weekend with Christine, a get together with a couple of old friends and some people from their new neighborhood, and smiled contently.
+Something to look forward to, he thought.

 ©2018 Robert Kirkendall